Yichen-Si/punkst/docs/workflows/multisample.md

 `--min-total-count-per-sample <int>`: Minimum per-sample count a feature must have across all samples to be included in the final merged feature set.
 (Default: 1.
 Set to 0 to use the union of features).

-`--min-count-per-unit <int>`: Minimum total count a unit/hexagon must have after feature filtering to be included in the merged output. \[Default: 1]
+`--min-count <int>`: Minimum total count a unit/hexagon must have after feature filtering to be included in the merged output. \[Default: 1]

 `--threads <int>`: Number of threads. \[Default: 1]